It’s with a great deal of excitement, and some trepidation, that we are now able to show off what we have been working on at Materialize.

 Queries in a traditional OLTP or OLAP processor are mostly about minimizing the time to complete the query.
 The faster this happens the more likely a transaction is to commit, and the more queries per second the system can support.
 An OLVM system has different goals: data updates need to retire with high throughput, while using as little memory as possible.
 To see where these are different, consider how easy it can be for an OLAP system to determine the Top K records in some view (a scan) as opposed to how challenging it can be for an OLVM system to maintain the Top K records under arbitrary changes to the inputs.

 Query optimization in an OLVM system has different goals, and different constraints.
 Plans need to be both efficient to compute initially and efficient to maintain incrementally.
 Our Top-K query fragments, for instance, perform hierarchical aggregation, which bounds the update cost for arbitrary changes.
 Our join planning re-uses in-memory assets to minimize the incremental memory cost of each new query.

 We at Materialize are really excited to be opening up the doors on this new type of data processor.
 View Maintenance doesn’t replace your existing data infrastructure, but it is such a powerful new addition that we think people will both want and need to reconsider what is possible.
 We will have a regular stream of technical deep-dives into what we’ve done, both inside and outside the Materialize product, and we both hope and plan to excite you!

-Check out Materialize now, sign up below for stimulating recurring email content, check out the documentation, or just rush over and grab a copy of the code itself from our repository and start trying it out!
+Register for a Materialize account here to get started, sign up below for stimulating recurring email content, check out the documentation, or just rush over and grab a copy of the code itself to dig into the internals!